Nomination of examiners and examination entry

 - Nominated examiners must have had no direct involvement in the candidate’s research and they must not have taken an active role in considering the student’s progression.

-- External examiners must not have any close connections or extensive recent (within the past five years) collaborations with either the supervisor(s) or student including joint publications or research grants which might inhibit a completely objective examination.
+- Nominated examiners must not have any close connections or extensive recent (within the past five years) collaborations with either the supervisor(s) or student including joint publications or research grants which might inhibit a completely objective examination.

 - An external examiner should not normally be appointed more than once during a given academic year by members of the same School/Institute.